dominicm00/website/posts/convenience-is-a-bad-goal.md

 reuse them for a long time.
 However, given a design trade-off between convenience and sustainability we almost universally choose convenience.

-Think of how much waste is involved in every purchase you make.
-Every wrapper from the grocery store, box from buying online, etc. Convenience has both increased the waste of individual purchases, and increased the amount that we buy.
+Think of every wrapper from the grocery store and every box from an online purchase.
+Convenience has increased both the waste of each purchase and how much we buy.

 ## Discomfort is important

-Convenience is a result of our avoidant tendencies.
-We use convenience to avoid discomfort, but many discomforts are normal, and healthy, to experience.
+Convenience often caters to our avoidant tendencies: we use it to dodge discomfort, even when that discomfort is normal and healthy.

 If you are forced to confront the reality of where your food and products come from, to interact with someone, or to see what other people are going through, _that is a good thing_.
-Avoiding discomfort is not worth also avoiding truth.
+Avoiding discomfort is never worth avoiding the truth that comes with it.